barseghyanartur/django-fobi/docs/index.rst

 ===========
 Plugin system allows administrators to specify the access rights to every plugin.
 Fobi permissions are based on Django Users and User Groups.
-Access rights are managable via Django admin ("/admin/fobi/formelement/", "/admin/fobi/formhandler/").
+Access rights are manageable via Django admin ("/admin/fobi/formelement/", "/admin/fobi/formhandler/").
 If user doesn't have the rights to access plugin, it doesn't appear on his form even if has been added to it (imagine, you have once granted the right to use the news plugin to all users, but later on